Andonome/lk/shell/games.md

 ---
-title: "bash games"
+title: bash games
-tags: [ "fun" ]
+tags:
+- fun
 ---

 Games are a great way to learn bash.